 Policy term: If the policy is for a longer duration, the premium amount will be higher.

 Types of Life Insurance Policy

-A life insurance is of seven types.
+Life insurance is of 7 types.
 And each has its own features and specialties.
 You can choose them as per your need and requirement.
 They are: Term Insurance, Whole Life Insurance, Endowment Policy, Money Back Policy, Child Plan, Retirement or Annuity Plan and United Linked Insurance Plan (ULIP).

 |TYPES OF TERM INSURANCE|